-The Company's asset management is divided into a customer portfolio (NOK 607 billion at 31.12.2020) comprising all pension funds, and a corporate portfolio (NOK 45 billion at 31.12.2020), which includes the Company's equity and other assets.
+The Company's asset management is divided into a customer portfolio (NOK 655 billion at 31.12.2021) comprising all pension funds, and a corporate portfolio (NOK 40 billion at 31.12.2021), which includes the Company's equity and other assets.

-The financial income associated with the customer portfolio amounted to NOK 24 billion in 2020 (44 billion in 2019).
-This represented a value-adjusted return of 4.2 per cent for the year.
-Financial income in the corporate portfolio amounted to NOK 1.5 billion in 2020 (1.5 billion in 2019) corresponding to a return of 3.1 per cent.
+The financial income associated with the customer portfolio amounted to NOK 50 billion in 2021 (24 billion in 2020).
+This represented a value-adjusted return of 8.4 per cent for the year.
+Financial income in the corporate portfolio amounted to NOK 1.3 billion in 2021 (1.5 billion in 2020) corresponding to a return of 3.4 per cent.

-For 2020, the risk result (arising from the fact that mortality and invalidity in the period differ from what is assumed in the premium tariff), was NOK 1.2 billion within public sector occupational pensions.
-The corresponding figure for 2019 was NOK 1.0 billion.
+For 2021, the risk result (arising from the fact that mortality and disability in the period differ from what is assumed in the premium tariff), was NOK 0.6 billion within public-sector occupational pensions.
+The corresponding figure for 2020 was NOK 1.2 billion.